German Scientists Report Success In Antibiotic Research

-German Researcher at the DSMZ in Braunschweig develops new method for the derivatization of antibiotics

-BRAUNSCHWEIG, GERMANY, January 15, 2024 /EINPresswire / -- Professor Dr Yvonne Mast, Head of the Department of Bioresources for Bioeconomy and Health Research, and her working group at the Leibniz Institute DSMZ -German Collection of Microorganisms and Cell Cultures have developed a new method for the derivatization of antibiotics .
+(MENAFN- ForPressRelease) Professor Dr Yvonne Mast, Head of the Department of Bioresources for Bioeconomy and Health Research, and her working group at the Leibniz Institute DSMZ-German Collection of Microorganisms and Cell Cultures have developed a new method for the derivatization of antibiotics.
 Antibiotics are medicinally important compounds often produced by microorganisms.
 Such natural substances often have a chemically complex structure and hence can be difficult or even impossible to chemically synthesize or modify by means of semi-synthesis.
 However, adapting these substances is often necessary to improve efficacy or, as in the case of antibiotics, to confer resistance-breaking properties.
-Mutasynthesis offers an alternative to the chemical modification or 'derivatization' of substances.
+Mutasynthesis offers an alternative to the chemical modification or "derivatization" of substances.
 This approach generates mutants of antibiotic-producing microorganisms, wherein the genes for the antibiotic precursor(s) are inactivated, so that the microorganism can no longer produce them.
-By“feeding” mutants with modified pre-products (the precursor derivates), these are then incorporated into the antibiotic precursor molecule, thus resulting in the production of new antibiotic derivatives.
+By "feeding" mutants with modified pre-products (the precursor derivates), these are then incorporated into the antibiotic precursor molecule, thus resulting in the production of new antibiotic derivatives.

 Mutasynthesis: an approach to modify antibiotics